119 Elm Grove

 Jags@119 is an American style bar and eaterie, located in a popular part of Southsea.
 The interior is decorated with an array of Americana and the walls are dominated by a number of large, striking murals featuring icons of American popular culture.
 The split-level seating area is divided in two, with diners using the left-hand side and those visiting for drinks only catered for on the right side, where the bar counter is located.

-Furnishings consist of a mixture of leather sofas, traditional tables and chairs and a number of bar stools that stand below the front windows as well as the along the bar counter.
+Furnishings consist of a mixture of leather sofas, traditional tables and chairs and a number of bar stools aligned along the length of the bar counter.

-Food consists of a wide range of gourmet burgers, hot dogs, ribs and steaks – and in addition to this, the bar serves a range of four draught beers from BrewDog, consisting of Kingpin lager, Punk IPA, Dead Pony Club and a changing seasonal offering.
+Food includes a wide range of gourmet burgers, hot dogs, ribs and steaks – and in addition to this, the bar serves a range of up to six draught beers from BrewDog, such as Kingpin lager, Punk IPA, Dead Pony Club and changing seasonal offerings.
 As well as these, there is a small range of bottled ales, mainly sourced from the Marstons and Fuller’s ranges.
 A good selection of wines and spirits is also stocked.